solnic/rom-workshop/README.md

 - [ ] Write tests for your repository methods
   - Use rom-factory to create records
   - Write tests to assert that repository methods return appropriate records

-### Changesets

-- [ ] Build and use a custom changeset to transform data before writing